colakaist/academic-kickstart2/content/project/biophysics/light_harvesting/index.md

 ---

-Light-harvesting is one of research areas which studies materials and molecules that capture photons of solar light.
-This includes studies to better understand the light-harvesting properties of photosynthetic organisms or those of artificial systems that are designed to promote photochemical reactions.
-Energy transfer is a key process in both natural and artificial photosynthesis.
+Light-harvesting is one of the research areas that study materials and molecules that capture solar light photons.
+This includes studies to understand better the light-harvesting properties of photosynthetic organisms or artificial systems designed to promote photochemical reactions.
+Energy transfer is a critical process in both natural and artificial photosynthesis.

 Light-harvesting components of photosynthetic organisms are complex, many-body quantum systems.
 Specialized pigment-protein complexes transform sunlight into electronic excitations delivered to reaction centers.
-There is evidence that quantum coherence between electronic excited states plays an essential role in energy transfer, however, the significance of coherent dynamics for light-harvesting function is still unclear.
+There is evidence that quantum coherence between electronically excited states plays an essential role in energy transfer.
+However, the significance of coherent dynamics for the light-harvesting function is still unclear.

-We are interested in modeling Hamiltonian for describing photosynthetic excitation energy transfer between the pigment-protein complexes and determining key components for energy transfer.
-Our goal is to identify mechanisms of coherent energy transfer and to use these mechanisms to improve other light-driven phenomena.
-Our results may provide a basis for design of efficient light-harvesting photonic devices.
+We are interested in modeling Hamiltonian for describing photosynthetic excitation energy transfer between the pigment-protein complexes and determining critical components for energy transfer.
+Our goal is to identify coherent energy transfer mechanisms and use these mechanisms to improve other light-driven phenomena.
+Our results may provide a basis for the design of efficient light-harvesting photonic devices.